Indigenous Land Acknowledgement

 National Day for Truth and Reconciliation

-The Government of Canada “responded to the Truth and Reconciliation Commission of Canada’s call to action # 80 by creating a holiday called the National Day for Truth and Reconciliation, which seeks to honour First Nations, Inuit and Métis Survivors, their families, and communities, and to ensure that public commemoration of their history and the legacy of residential schools remains a vital component of the reconciliation process.”
+The Government of Canada “responded to the Truth and Reconciliation Commission of Canada’s call to action # 80 by creating a day of observation called the National Day for Truth and Reconciliation, which seeks to honour First Nations, Inuit and Métis Survivors, their families, and communities, and to ensure that public commemoration of their history and the legacy of residential schools remains a vital component of the reconciliation process.”

-Canada’s federal government enacted legislation on June 3rd, 2021, to establish that each year, on September 30th, the National Day for Truth and Reconciliation would be observed.
+Canada’s federal government enacted legislation on June 3rd, 2021, that establish that each year, on September 30th, the National Day for Truth and Reconciliation would be observed.
 National Truth & Reconciliation Day coincides with Orange Shirt Day, a grassroots movement in recognition of Phyllis Webstad, a residential school survivor.

-On September 30th, the City of Niagara Falls and our employees will observe the National Day for Truth and Reconciliation through education and reflection, and will participate in Residential School Remembrance through Orange Shirt Day.
+On September 30th, the City of Niagara Falls and our employees will observe the National Day for Truth and Reconciliation through education and reflection and will participate in Residential School Remembrance through Orange Shirt Day.

 To mark the day: